rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 - Finally, re-point the centralized agent and deployed the target agent on all servers.

 This example uses OMR and OMS on the same server.
 If you want, you can change the repository server.

-You can use any of the following methods to restore the repository database from the backup.
+You can use any of the following methods to restore the repository database from the backup:

 1. RMAN backup restoration and recovery
 2. Export and import